SenLin03/my_version/README.md

 ▼
 <br>Entity Layer（JavaBean），in the entity directory

-When modifying the layers, it is recommended to modify from the bottom layer to the top layer
+<br>When modifying the layers, it is recommended to modify from the bottom layer to the top layer

 **Entity Layer**
 1. First, Modify the entity